-The pound has been out of favour in recent sessions after Bank of England Governor Mark Carney hinted that the BoE is considering loosening monetary policy.
+The pound has been out of favor in recent sessions after Bank of England Governor Mark Carney hinted that the BoE is considering loosening monetary policy.
 The prospect of lower interest rates dragged the pound southwards.
-Fears of a rate cut were then fuelled further by weak GDP data which showed that the UK economy performed much worse than expected, contracting -0.3% in November.
+Fears of a rate cut were then fueled further by weak GDP data which showed that the UK economy performed much worse than expected, contracting -0.3% in November.

 Today the UK economic calendar will remain under the spotlight as investors look towards the release of inflation data, as measured by the consumer price index.
 Analysts are predicting that consumer prices remained steady in December increasing 0.2% month on month and 1.5% on an annual basis.
 Core inflation which excludes food and fuel is forecast to remain steady at 1.7% year on year.
 Both these readings would be below the BoE’s 2% target.